gmlunesa/gmlunesa.github.io/README.md

 ## Timeline

+### 2023

+The `2023` version is the latest and updated version with the following updates:

+- Blog is now hosted on [Hashnode](https://blog.gmlunesa.com) for better discoverability.
+- Projects page is introduced with Markdown-based files and generated automatically.
+- Goals page is added to keep track of my 2023 goals, integrated with Notion.

 ### 2022

-The 2022 is the latest and updated version, which includes:
+The `2022` version is a complete rewrite from scratch, which includes:

 - 📃 Agency-style theme
 - 💼 Formal and professional tone